 An Independent Director is a Director who satisfies each of the following conditions.
 First, the Director is not, and was not at any time during the prior three years, an employee of the Corporation or any affiliate of the Corporation and does not have a relative who has been a key employee during the same time period.
-Second, the Director has not received, nor does he/she have a relative who has received, more than \$10,000 in direct compensation from the Corporation or any affiliate of the Corporation at any time in the prior three years.
-Lastly, the Director is not a current employee of, nor does he/she have a substantial financial interest in, or a relative who is a current officer of, or has a substantial financial interest in, any entity that has made payments (other than charitable contributions) to, or received payments from, the Corporation, exceeding the lesser of \$25,000 or 2% of the Corporation's consolidated gross revenue at any time during the prior three years.
+Second, the Director has not received, nor does he/she have a relative who has received, more than \$10,000 in direct compensation from the Corporation or any affiliate of the does he/she have a substantial financial interest in, or a relative who is a current officer of, or has a substantial financial interest in, any entity that has made payments (other than charitable contributions) to, or received payments from, the Corporation, exceeding the lesser of \$25,000 or 2% of the Corporation's consolidated gross revenue at any time during the prior three years.